Building out your own campervan means you’ll have to make big decisions. One of those being your campervan bed design.

 - Flarespace Lightweight Bed System for Flares

 Another classic van bed design is the dinette drop-down table bed.
-It’s practical and space-efficient.
+Some van lifers find this style to be practical and space-efficient.

 The table is either mounted to a wall or on an adjustable leg and pedestal.